holmesrichards/clock/README.md

 | 126 | 132 | 138 | 144 | 152 | 160 | 168 | 176 | 184 | 192 | 200 | 208 |     |     |     |     |
 |    |    |    |    |    |    |    |    |    |    |     |     |     |     |     |     |

-Note each line is 2x the previous.
+Note each line is 2x the previous, and the steps from one value to the next increase from 2 to 3 to 4 to 6 to 8.
+Roughly speaking, the gaps between values are about 5% of the value (it's a bit like E24 resistor values); getting from a low value to a high value requires much less encoder turning than in ANY mode.
 The generalized version extends this pattern:

 |    |    |    |    |    |    |    |    |    |    |     |     |     |     |     |     |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |